Non Compete Agreements for Independent Contractors

 Why Employ a Noncompete with an Independent ContractorEmployers may seek non-compete agreements with independent contractors for similar reasons as with W2 employees.
 These motives often revolve around safeguarding proprietary information, trade secrets, or preserving the company's reputation.

 Independent contractors may have significant client interactions, raising concerns that they might transfer the company's goodwill to a competitor.
 These concerns can be valid business interests justifying the use of a non-compete agreement.
-Are Non Compete Agreements Enforceable Against Independent Contractors?In Massachusetts, a statute governs the enforcement of non-compete agreements, explicitly applying to both employees and independent contractors.
+Are Non Compete Agreements Enforceable Against Independent Contractors?In Massachusetts, a statute governs the enforcement of non-compete agreements, and explicitly applies to both employees and independent contractors.
 Understanding the general guidelines for enforcing non-competes in the state is crucial.

 However, the nature of independent contractor status can inherently conflict with the provisions of a non-compete agreement.
 To qualify as an independent contractor, the individual must operate with autonomy, free from excessive control.
 A non-compete restricting their activities post-termination might be viewed as exerting undue control.
 Additionally, an independent contractor must be running an independent business providing services to various clients.
 A non-compete that hinders competition during the employment term contradicts this essential element.
 Risks Associated with Implementing Noncompetes for Independent ContractorsOne risk is that the agreement may not stand up in court, given the common defenses available to both employees and independent contractors.